rm511130/PCF4CAS/README.md

 ![](./images/intro_to_kubectl.png)

-- Anyone with access to `pks_admin` can see any K8s cluster, and that can be a problem.
+- Anyone with access to `pks_admin` can see any K8s cluster, and that can pose a security problem.
 However, `pks_manager` was created with a different scope of responsibility, and it can only see K8s clusters it creates.